-The Project operated under a new, three-year Solid Waste Processing Agreement (the Agreement) with RRT that began January 1, 2013.
-The Agreement discontinued a processing payment for each ton of Ramsey/Washington waste delivered to the facility but continued a hauler rebate to qualified haulers who tip at the facility.
-The rebate program rebates \$28 per ton for each ton they deliver.
-The 2013 budget assumed 300,000 tons of waste deliveries at the Newport Resource Recovery Facility.
-Each county is responsible for financing its share of the estimated \$9,404,000 balance needed to pay the hauler rebates, the food rescue program, and an organics management program.
+The Project is operated under a three-year Solid Waste Processing Agreement (the Agreement) with Resource Recovery Technologies (RRT) that began January 1, 2013.
+The Agreement includes a hauler rebate to qualified haulers who tip at the Newport Resource Recovery Facility (Facility) owned by RRT.
+The rebate program rebates \$28 per ton for each ton the haulers deliver.
+The 2014 budget assumed 300,000 tons of waste deliveries at the Facility.
+Each county is responsible for financing its share of the estimated \$8,400,000 balance needed to pay the hauler rebates, the food rescue program, and an organics management program.